Regional 1 North West

 Regional 1 North West is a level five league in the English rugby union system, with the twelve teams drawn from across North West England.
 The other level five leagues are Regional 1 Midlands, Regional 1 North East, Regional 1 South Central, Regional 1 South East and Regional 1 South West.

-Rossendale are the current champions and are promoted to National League 2 North.
+Huddersfield are the 2025–26 champions and will be promoted to National League 2 North.

 Format

 The twelve teams in this league are drawn from across North West England, with the league champions promoted to National League 2 North.
 The league's bottom two teams are relegated to either Regional 2 North or Regional 2 North West depending on their geographic location.

 The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals home and away.
 The results of the matches contribute points to the league table as follows: